karl-wenzel/JustSaveForUnity/OBJECTPOOLING.md

 		}
 	}

-> Note: If you want your lifetimeCounter to be consistent when saving an loading again, you have to use the **[Autosaved]**-attribute on the field `public float lifetimeCounter`.
+> Note: If you want your lifetimeCounter to be consistent when saving and loading again, you have to use the **[Autosaved]**-attribute on the field `public float lifetimeCounter`.

 ### Returning objects to the pool whenever you want